agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 # Installation
 Perhaps the most straightforward way to create a copy of the program on your computer is to click on the "url_formatter.py" file and copy-paste the code into a similarly named .py file.

-Please bear with me as I organized my projects in a way that makes the most sense for me.
+Please bear with me as I organize my projects in a way that makes the most sense for me.

 # Usage
 This tool can either be run from the command line as a script, or imported as a module.